Scott Smitelli

 Docroute is an experimental content management system with a focus on serving “mostly static” pages.
 It’s designed for situations where a full database-driven CMS is overkill, but where a statically-built site would be inconvenient to update.
 Its original use case was basically “FTP a new content file to this $5/month shared web host” and see the site update itself automatically.

 The overall philosophy of Docroute is that the page content should be separate from the presentation templates, without HTML markup leaking into the content.
-To achieve this separation, the content is written in Markdown (or a hybrid of Markdown with Smarty templating syntax enabled for more complex pages) which gets translated to HTML dynamically.
+To achieve this separation, the content is written in Markdown (or a hybrid of Markdown with Smarty templating syntax enabled for more complex pages) which gets translated to HTML when the server prepares its response.

-URL routing works similarly to a filesystem, with each “level” of the path hierarchy containing a root.json file.
+URL routing works similarly to a filesystem, with each “level” of the path hierarchy containing an index.json file.
 This file contains configuration for that part of the site, as well as the list of child pages and sub-levels that exist within.
 This routing scheme can be applied recursively, allowing for arbitrarily deep levels of nesting.

 Since the pages are served dynamically, the outer page template is capable of rendering conditional content and styling depending on the route.
 The dynamic construction of pages also allows changes to the template files to immediately propagate to all pages on the site without needing to rebuild anything or clear caches.